 You can always choose to add some extra adventure to your day by including a horse riding tour.
 Take another chance to ride a beautiful Icelandic horse in the wild tundras of Iceland’s untouched nature; a great treat for the whole family to enjoy.

 At the end of your sixth day, you'll retire for the night in your accommodation in the Eastfjords.

 Your first stop of the day will take you to visit Europe’s most powerful waterfall, Dettifoss.
-With a height of 44m (144 ft) this thunderous falls is often well remembered by movie buffs for its feature at the start of the sci-fi hit movie, Prometheus.
-Often seen as the most ominous of waterfalls for it’s darkened waters, you can also easily visit the smaller neighbouring waterfall of Selfoss roughly a 10-minute walk away just upstream.
+With a height of 144 ft (44m), this thunderous waterfall is often well remembered by movie buffs for its feature at the start of the sci-fi hit movie Prometheus.
+Often seen as the most ominous of waterfalls for its darkened waters, you can also easily visit the smaller neighboring waterfall of Selfoss, roughly a 10-minute walk away just upstream.

 A third stop of the day will take you to the charming fishing town of Husavik.
 After this, you’ll make your way toward Lake Myvatn, which is a huge body of water formed following several volcanic eruptions over 2300 years ago.
-Covering an area of 37 km² in summer it is abundant with birdlife and flora making it a delight to visit.
+Covering an area of 14 square miles (37 square kilometers) in summer, it is abundant with birdlife and flora, making it a delight to visit.

 Also in the region is the famous Namaskard Pass, which is a geothermal stop like no other.
 Covered in steaming vents of poisonous gases, this site makes for a vivid reality of the volcanic nature of this region, as well as a fantastic picture spot.

 On your way towards your final destination in Akureyri, you’ll stop off at another charming waterfall named, Godafoss.
 Though renowned for its scale, shape, and beauty, it also has great associated historical folklore, which you can read more about on-site.

 After a long day of sightseeing, you will retire for the night in Akureyri.